immunant/c2rust/README.md

 On OS X with Homebrew LLVM, you need to point the build system at the LLVM installation as follows:

     LLVM_CONFIG_PATH=/usr/local/opt/llvm/bin/llvm-config cargo +nightly-2019-04-12 install c2rust

+On Linux with Linuxbrew LLVM, you need to point the build system at the LLVM installation as follows:

+    LLVM_CONFIG_PATH=/home/linuxbrew/.linuxbrew/opt/llvm/bin/llvm-config cargo +nightly-2019-04-12 install c2rust

+Note: adjust `LLVM_CONFIG_PATH` accordingly if Linuxbrew was installed to your home directory.

 On Gentoo, you need to point the build system to the location of `libclang.so` and `llvm-config` as follows: